Tree-formed Verification Data for Trusted Platforms: Secure Generation of Tree-Formed Verification Data

 We make the following assumptions: (1) the root of every subtree created during the execution of the algorithm must always be stored securely in a $V\in\mathcal{V}$.
 (2) If two subtrees (measurement values are subtrees of depth 0) with the same depth $d'$ exist, they can be merged to a single tree of depth $d'+1$.
 (3) The merge operation must preserve assumption (1), i.e., one of the two $V$ protecting the roots of the subtrees is freed after the merge operation.
-Using these assumptions, the update algorithm for a newly arriving measurement value can be formulated such that registers $V_1,\ldots,V_{d-1}$ always contain the current state of ``active'' subtrees of depth $1,\ldots, d-1$, and thus $V_d$ always contains the current global root value. ``Active'' here means a subtree the root of which awaits completion by merging with a subtree of the same depth.
+Using these assumptions, the update algorithm for a newly arriving measurement value can be formulated such that registers $V_1,\ldots,V_{d-1}$ always contain the current state of ``active'' subtrees of depth $d,\ldots, 1$, and in particular $V_d$ is affected by the incoming measurement values of components. ``Active'' here means a subtree the root of which awaits completion by merging its two completed child subtrees.
 Care is taken in the formulation so that only the actual measurement value, protected registers, and the normal extend operation are used, and no unprotected memory places are involved.
 Denote an empty node in the full binary tree of depth $d$ by \textit{nil}.
 The tree formation is performed by Algorithm~\ref{alg:tree-form}.

 If $n<2^d$, the tree is incomplete at the right edge, and the cleanup procedure shown in Algorithm~\ref{alg:tree-clean} is then needed.
 Algorithm~\ref{alg:tree-clean} results in a final merge of roots such that $V_1$ ultimately contains all subtree information.
 Note that this cleanup procedure is only reached if the tree is not already full, due to the test in lines~\ref{ln:fulltestbegin}--\ref{ln:fulltestend} of algorithm~\ref{alg:tree-form}.
-The rule by which the tree is completed is that the configuration

-is correct at the right edge.
-All inner nodes are written to the SML, even if they are the result of forwarding along a left edge (entailing minor redundancy).
-Formally, the above rule corresponds may be interpreted as modifying the notion of the `\ex' operation such that $x\ex\nil=x$, as explained in Appendix~\ref{sec:useful-convention}.
+The rule by which the tree is completed is that the configuration shown in Figure~\ref{fig:defaultconfig} is correct at the right edge.
+All non-\nil inner nodes are written to the SML, even if they are the result of forwarding along a left edge (entailing minor redundancy).
+Formally, the above rule corresponds may be interpreted as modifying the notion of the `\ex' operation such that $x\ex\nil=x$, as explained in \ref{sec:useful-convention}.